hyue0768/paper_list/readme.md

 ##### Usenix Security

+* Security 24 - All Your Tokens are Belong to Us: Demystifying Address Verification Vulnerabilities in Solidity Smart Contracts
 * Security 24 - [Speculative {Denial-of-Service} Attacks In Ethereum](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Speculative+%7BDenial-of-Service%7D+Attacks+In+Ethereum&btnG=)
 * Security 23 - [Your Exploit is Mine: Instantly Synthesizing Counterattack Smart Contract](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Your+Exploit+is+Mine%3A+Instantly+Synthesizing+Counterattack+Smart+Contract&btnG=)
 * Security 23 - [A Large Scale Study of the Ethereum Arbitrage Ecosystem](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=+A+Large+Scale+Study+of+the+Ethereum+Arbitrage+Ecosystem&btnG=)
 * Security 23 - [The Blockchain Imitation Game](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=The+Blockchain+Imitation+Game&btnG=)
 * Security 21 - [Frontrunner Jones and the Raiders of the Dark Forest: An Empirical Study of Frontrunning on the Ethereum Blockchain](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Frontrunner+Jones+and+the+Raiders+of+the+Dark+Forest%3A+An+Empirical+Study+of+Frontrunning+on+the+Ethereum+Blockchain&btnG=)
+* Security 21 - EOSAFE: Security Analysis of EOSIO Smart Contracts

 ##### NDSS

+* NDSS 2025 - Dissecting Payload-based Transaction Phishing on Ethereum
 * NDSS 24 - [VETEOS: Statically Vetting EOSIO Contracts for the “Groundhog Day” Vulnerabilities](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=VETEOS%3A+Statically+Vetting+EOSIO+Contracts+for+the+%E2%80%9CGroundhog+Day%E2%80%9D+Vulnerabilities&btnG=)
 * NDSS 24 - [Content Censorship in the InterPlanetary File System](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Content+Censorship+in+the+InterPlanetary+File+System&btnG=)
 * NDSS 24 - [Front-running Attack in Sharded Blockchains and Fair Cross-shard Consensus](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Front-running+Attack+in+Sharded+Blockchains+and+Fair+Cross-shard+Consensus&btnG=)